kripi-png/ArtifactsForGenshinCenter/README.md

 ![Edit window](https://i.imgur.com/f2Kxnq7.png)

 ## Todo
+- Rewrite the export function to create a window rather than using the prompt which has max character length which corrupts the export string
 - Rewrite some of element functions using one string rather than multiple createElement functions
-- Rewrite the export function to create a window rather than using the prompt which has max character length which corrupts the export string
+- Make it so clicking on the background of Edit Artifact window saves and closes the window; same as clicking ok

 ## Known issues
 - Adding a new character does not create artifact slots for the character automatically; reload is required